New Estimands for Experiments with Strong Interference: Introduction

-\paragraph{Other related works} Estimation under parametric modeling assumptions is studied in \cite{rigdon2015exact}, and under an assumption that the effect is nonnegative in \cite{choi2017estimation}.
-The definition and estimation of vaccine-specific effects is an active field, whose breadth is beyond our scope; we refer to \cite{cai2021causal} for a recent discussion.
-Inference in observational studies with interference is also an active area of research, and we refer to \cite{forastiere2020identification} and \cite{ogburn2017causal}.
+\paragraph{Other related works} Estimation under parametric modeling assumptions on interference is studied in \cite{loh2018randomization} and \cite{bowers2013reasoning}, and under an assumption that the effect is nonnegative in \cite{choi2017estimation}. \cite{cortez2022staggered} estimate total effects assuming bounds on the extent to which treatments can interact nonlinearly. \cite{cai2021causal} discusses vaccine-specific effects.
+Inference in observational studies with interference is studied in \cite{forastiere2020identification} and \cite{ogburn2017causal}. \cite{rigdon2015exact} use attributable effects for binary outcomes, but in the no interference setting.
 A technical report \citep{choi2018manuscript} considers the estimand $\tau_1$ given by \eqref{eq: tau1}, but without generalization to other regressions, weighting, or matching.